 These questions are top of mind for Human Resources (HR) leaders as pressure mounts for employers to be more transparent about fair pay.
 Employees (especially Millennials and Gen Z) are putting increased importance on pay transparency and sharing compensation information.
 The House just passed the Paycheck Fairness Act.
 And leading brands are setting a new precedent for pay transparency.

 In our latest Fairness at Work webinar, How to Talk to Your Employees about Pay Equity, Syndio CEO Maria Colacurcio sat down with Kate Woodward, Senior Labor and Employment Counsel at GE Healthcare, and Tanya Casey, Senior Director, Product Management CLM+ and Industry Strategies at DocuSign, to discuss what it means to be transparent about pay equity and how to do it well.

-Here are four steps from the webinar to help you make pay transparency work for your brand.
+Here are five steps from the webinar to help you make pay transparency work for your brand.